Trump, advisers charged in Georgia for 2020 election overthrow scheme | Politics

 "This one-sided grand jury presentation relied on witnesses who harbor their own personal and political interests," Trump lawyers Drew Findling, Jennifer Little and Marissa Goldberg said in a statement.
 "We look forward to a detailed review of this indictment, which is undoubtedly just as flawed and unconstitutional as this entire process has been," Trump lawyers added.

+Trump, in a social media post overnight, repeated his verbal attacks against Willis and called the indictment a "witch hunt" as he seeks the White House a third time: "Why didn’t they Indict 2.5 years ago?
+Because they wanted to do it right in the middle of my political campaign."
 The 13 felony charges against Trump matched those listed on a document that was briefly posted on the court website earlier in the day and reported by Reuters before it disappeared.
-Lawyers for those named either declined to comment or did not immediately respond to a request for comment.

-In a Jan.
-2, 2021, phone call, Trump urged Georgia's top election official, Brad Raffensperger, to "find" enough votes to reverse his narrow loss in the state.
-Raffensperger declined to do so.
-Trump's supporters stormed the U.S. Capitol four days later in an unsuccessful attempt to prevent lawmakers from certifying Biden's victory.

-The indictment cites a number of crimes that Trump or his associates allegedly committed from before the Nov.
-3, 2020, election until September 2022, including falsely testifying to lawmakers that election fraud had occurred and urging state officials to alter the results.
-It says the defendants tried to subvert the U.S. electoral process by submitting false slates of electors, people who make up the Electoral College that elects the president and vice president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)